charro/csv_validation/README.md

 Blazing fast format validations for your CSV files

-This is a Python lib with a Rust core that will allow you to validate huge CSV files (GBs) in seconds or in few minutes.
+This is a Python lib with a Rust core that will allow you to validate huge CSV files (GBs) in seconds (or in few minutes for really huge files) using a minimal amount of memory.

 ## Features